sam-morin/sam-morin/README.md

 - NGINX (mostly) and Apache (not so often)
 - Vultr, AWS, Azure

-I am also getting into running self-hosted LLMs and creating private API servers.
+I am also running self-hosted LLMs and creating private API servers.
 I am using llama.cpp-python SDK as well as HuggingFace transformers SDK.
 External function calling and RAG are are the driving force behind this interest.